Affordable Health Insurance

 Most uninsured Americans will get financial help to help buy an insurance plan.
 This is part of the law.
 The amount of financial help depends of a range of factors, including your annual income and family size.

-You may qualify for lower premiums on a Marketplace insurance plan if you meet certain income requirements.
+You may qualify for lower premiums on a Get Covered NJ insurance plan if you meet certain income requirements.

 If you don’t get insured, you will probably have to pay a fine of $325 (per person without insurance per household) or 2% of your income, whichever is more.